orcasound/aifororcas-livesystem/InferenceSystem/README.md

 # How to run the InferenceSystem locally
 ## Create a virtual environment

-1. In your working directory, run `python -m venv inference-venv`.
+1. In your working directory, run `pip install virtualenv && virtualenv inference-venv`.
 This creates a directory `inference-venv` with relevant files/scripts.
-2. On Mac, activate this environment with `source inference-venv/bin/activate` and when you're done, `deactivate`
+2. On Mac or Linux, activate this environment with `source inference-venv/bin/activate` and when you're done, `deactivate`

     On Windows, activate with `.\inference-venv\Scripts\activate.bat` and `.\inference-venv\Scripts\deactivate.bat` when done
 3. In an active environment, cd to `/InferenceSystem` and run `python -m pip install --upgrade pip && pip install -r requirements.txt`